robertbullen/dakboard/docs/slides/introduction/introduction.md

 ### Aesthetic Goals

 <style>
     #no-sign {
         font-size: 500px;
         margin-top: -525px;
         opacity: 0.9;
         position: relative;
         top: -100px;
     }
 </style>

 - Column

-    - Design for high data density without feeling busy or cluttered
+    - Accommodate all the aforementioned content without feeling busy or cluttered
-    - Fit into a home, not a business
+    - Fit into a home, not a business or commercial setting
     - Incorporate nature into the design motif
     - Achieve a high [wife acceptance factor](https://en.wikipedia.org/wiki/Wife_acceptance_factor)